moredip/moredip.github.com/windy_city_lightning.md

 Frank consists of two parts:

-* A small HTTP server written in Objective C is embedded into the app itself.
+* A small HTTP server written in Objective C which you compile directly into your native app.
-* A driver which sends commands to that server (we're using ruby/cucumber for that).
+* A driver which sends commands to that server (we use ruby/cucumber for that).

-The testing framework sends commands to the embedded HTTP server in order to inspect the current state of the UI and to perform actions against the UI.
+The testing framework sends commands to the embedded HTTP server in order to

+- **inspect** the current state of the UI
+- **select** specific UI elements and then
+- **invoke** actions against those elements

 A pretty diagram
 ================